Tuning and Best Practices for Rancher at Scale

 Managing Your Object Counts

 Etcd is the backing database for Kubernetes and for Rancher.
 The database may eventually encounter limitations to the number of a single Kubernetes resource type it can store.
 Exact limits vary and depend on a number of factors.
 However, experience indicates that performance issues frequently arise once a single resource type's object count exceeds 60,000.
-Often that type is RoleBinding.
+Often that type is RoleBinding

-This is typical in Rancher, as many operations create new RoleBinding objects in the upstream cluster as a side effect.
+This is typical in Rancher, as many operations create new RoleBinding

-You can reduce the number of RoleBindings in the upstream cluster in the following ways:
+in the upstream cluster in the following ways:

-• Limit the use of the Restricted Admin role.
+- Limit the use of the Restricted Admin role.
 Apply other roles wherever possible.

-• Only add users to clusters and projects when necessary.
+- Only add users to clusters and projects when necessary.

-• Remove clusters and projects when they are no longer needed.
+- Remove clusters and projects when they are no longer needed.

-• Only use custom roles if necessary.
+- Only use custom roles if necessary.

-• Use as few rules as possible in custom roles.
+- Use as few rules as possible in custom roles.

-• Consider whether adding a role to a user is redundant.
+- Consider whether adding a role to a user is redundant.

-• Consider using less, but more powerful, clusters.
+- Consider using less, but more powerful, clusters.

-• Experiment to see if creating new projects or clusters manifests in fewer RoleBindings for your specific use case.
+objects. - Experiment to see if creating new projects or clusters manifests in fewer

 Using External Authentication